 No. The employee must provide proof of registration or exemption on or before the first day of work.
 There is no grace period.
 Registration can be done online.
 If needed, the hiring department could allow the applicant to register on site at the university.

 12. What does a UT Austin federal work-study student need to provide?

 Federal work-study students do not need to complete the Selective Service Eligibility and Verification while they perform service as a work-study.
-Human Resource Services will verify the registration status of these employees with Student Financial Services.
+Human Resources will verify the registration status of these employees with Student Financial Services.